 To help you understand how the UTM grid works, I have created a special web page entitled, well, How the UTM Grid Works.

 In addition, below you'll see a half-hour video I made explaining the grid.
+My free ebook also has an entire section devoted to map grids, including the UTM grid.

 My suggestion is that you review both of these to get a more complete understanding of the topic.